Today's History Trivia for June 26

 1824 First Baron Kelvin d.
 1907 (William Thomson), British scientist, inventor.
 He developed the Kelvin temperature scale (1848), based on the temperature of absolute zero.

 1819 Abner Doubleday d.
 1893 American soldier.
 He is credited with inventing baseball, although he never claimed so and modern research indicates similar games were played before he was born.
 He fired the first shot at the Confederacy from Fort Sumter at the start of the Civil War.
 He also patented the cable car railway that runs in San Francisco.

 1742 Arthur Middleton d.
 1787 American patriot, signer of the Declaration of Independence.

 ????
-Simone the family dog on The Partridge Family.
+Simone the family dog on the TV series The Partridge Family.

 Deaths for June 26

 2007 Liz Claiborne b.
 1929 Belgian-born American fashion designer.
 Her company, Liz Claiborne Inc., was the first company founded by a woman to make the Fortune 500 (1986).